Louis-MG/MetaDBGWAS/README.md

 --skip3 skips the Lighter, Bcalm2 and REINDEER steps.
 Corrected files, unitigs and matrix folder are supposed to be in the output folder.

         * Lighter
+NOTE: if your datset contains different bacterial genomes with very different size, it is better to choose --k option and provide the pick-rate (noted alpha).
---K <int> <int> kmer length and genome size (in base).
-Recommended is 17 X.
+--K <int> <int> kmer length and approximate genome size (in base).
+Recommended is 17 G.
         or
 --k <int> <int> <float> kmer length and genome size (in base), alpha (probability of sampling a kmer).
-Recommended is 17 X X.
+Recommended is 17 G alpha. alpha is best chosen at 70/coverage.

 	* Bcalm2
 --kmer <int> kmer length used for unitigs build.
 Default to 31.
 --abundance-min <int> minimum number of occurence of a kmer to keep it in the union DBG.
-Default to 5, highly recommended to change it.
+Default to 5, highly recommended to change to the 2.5% quantile of the Poisson law with lambda = coverage.

 	* Reindeer
 Reindeer uses kmer, threads, and output parameters.
 No others need to be specified.